wanadev/obsidian-api/doc/integration-side-api.md

 #### Using Promises

-Obsidian API allows you to use promise instead of callback to handle the methods result and to handle results:
+Obsidian API allows you to use promises instead of callbacks to handle the method's result and to handle errors:

 ```javascript
 api.myApiMethod("param1", "param2")